XENODU Virtual Environments

 Norfolk County Council's Family Learning programme have used our platform in First Schools as part of their Family Literacy courses to explore storyboards, characterisation, creative writing and storytelling through creating virtual backdrops and using props such as masks or puppets and costumes to act out different roles.

 Learners enrolled on the family learning workshops to engage with literacy, language and numeracy and created a unique record of their work to take home on DVD.
-The programmes were designed to enhance parental involvement with children’s learning, development and behaviour.
+The programmes were designed to enhance parental involvement with children’s learning and development.

 Daryl Ackroyd, Learning Manager at Norfolk County Council Family Learning said; "Video special effects is a new and very exciting experience and children and adults have enjoyed the brilliant technology."